-One of the everyday expenses most of us grumble about the most is the cost of gas.
+One of the everyday expenses most of us often grumble about is the cost of gas, especially these days.

 However, we often buy things that cost much, much more on a per-gallon basis.

 You could be spending hundreds of dollars per gallon and not even thinking about it.
-The following household items cost more than $500 per gallon.
+The following household items cost $500 per gallon — and usually a whole lot more.

 As veteran shoppers know, online prices can vary depending on the day you shop, your location and other factors.
 All prices in this article were current as of the time of our research.

 Also note that we rounded product prices to the nearest dollar before computing the per-gallon cost, which we also rounded off.
-No matter how you run the math, though, all of the following products cost at least $500 a gallon — and usually a whole lot more.
+No matter how you run the math, though, all of the following products easily cost at least $500 a gallon.

 1. Nasal allergy spray